Metro South Regional Economic Development Organization

 The objective of the Regional Economic Development Organization (REDO) program is to provide a consistent and efficient response to businesses seeking assistance from the Commonwealth of MA.
 This represents a partnership with the Massachusetts Office of Business Development.
 The Metro South program is one of only 12 Regional Economic Development Organizations selected and recognized within Massachusetts.

-- Town Manager Competitiveness Task Force-Town Managers from the 18 REDO communities meet quarterly to promote regional collaboration, regional competitiveness, economic efficiencies, and economic growth, focusing on the convenience of the region.
+- Town Manager Competitiveness Task Force-Town Managers from the 20 REDO communities are invited to promote regional collaboration, regional competitiveness, economic efficiencies, and economic growth, focusing on the convenience of the region.

 - Regional Leader Task Force-Encouraging proactive legislative advocacy and convening of industry sectors for the creation of jobs within the region.
 Priorities include lower commercial tax rates, Economic Target Area expansion, the incorporation of a Regional Water Supply & Treatment Authority, diverse industry safety training, and business assistance.